DinomyteHero/pdsnd_github/README.md

 ### Date created
-I created this project on the 4th of December 2019
+This project was created on the 4th of December 2019

+### Creator
+This project was created by Louis Bouwer

 ### Project Title
 The Bikeshare Python project